-City of Los Angeles explores housing right to counsel ordinance
+City of Los Angeles explores right to counsel for evictions

 In June 2018, a motion was introduced to the City of Los Angeles Housing Committee asking it to examine the right to counsel in eviction cases.
 The motion referenced the successful efforts in NYC and San Francisco.
 In August 2018, the Housing Committee responded to the motion by recommending that the City explore a housing right to counsel ordinance.
 The motion “direct[s] the Housing and Community Investment Department to develop recommendations for such a program and report back to the City Council within 120 days.”
 Los Angeles has just under 55,000 eviction cases filed every year, and about 53,000 homeless people, and about 11% of the homeless cite eviction as the cause, according to LAist.
 You can read more in Medium (which references the Shriver pilots data on the impact of housing representation), Curbed, MynewsLA, and the LA Daily News, and the National Low Income Housing Coalition has a page devoted to the motion.